Home⁄

 > There are often windfall trunks to lift the bike over.

-> On the top 11km, some places are signed to walk and there are ‘Hazard Ahead’ and ‘Ride Slow’ signs at some points.
+> On the top 11km, some places are signed to walk or to ride slow.
 Pay attention to these signs!

 > The hut comes at 11km, down a short side track.
 The hut is a basic DOC hut, with six bunks.